Hernando De Soto

 But even when Cherokee people tried to be like the English, the English did not treat them fairly.
 In 1833, William Bishop of the Georgia Guard (the army of Georgia) took Joseph Vann's house and farm from him by force, without paying for them.

-About this time, the United States government decided that it would move all the Cherokee people from their own land in the south-eastern part of North America (Georgia and Arkansas) further west, where there were not so many European white settlers yet.
+About this time, thanks to the invention of the cotton gin, European plantation owners in the South began to grow more and more cotton.
+They wanted the Cherokee land to grow cotton on, using enslaved Africans to plant and pick the cotton.
+These men pressured the United States government to move all the Cherokee people from their own land in the south-eastern part of North America (Georgia and Arkansas) further west, where there were not so many European white settlers yet.
 But the land was not as good in the West, and many Cherokee people did not want to move.
 There were fights between the Cherokee people who thought they should move, and the ones who wanted to stay and fight for their land.
 And there were wars between the Cherokee army and the United States Army, and the army of the Republic of Texas.
 One of the leaders of these wars was Tah-Chee.
 But the Cherokee army gradually lost these wars.
 By the middle of the 1840s, most of the Cherokee people had to move west to Indian Territory in what is now Oklahoma and Kansas.
 The way they took, walking west to Indian Territory, is called the Trail of Tears, because so many people cried as they were walking because they were so sad.